maram-9/toDoList-react/README.md

 Step by step:
 1. Input a task you wish to add
+2. Click the "Pobierz przykladowe zadania" button to download example tasks
-2. Click the "Dodaj zadanie" button to add the task to the list
+3. Click the "Dodaj zadanie" button to add new task to the list
-3. Click on the checkbox to mark a task as completed
+4. Click on the checkbox to mark a task as completed
-4. Click the "🗑" button to remove a task from the list
+5. Click the "🗑" button to remove a task from the list
-5. Click the "Ukryj ukończone" button to hide all completed tasks
+6. Click the "Ukryj ukończone" button to hide all completed tasks
-6. Click the "Ukończ wszystkie" button to mark all tasks as completed
+7. Click the "Ukończ wszystkie" button to mark all tasks as completed
+8. Write key word in "Filtruj zadania" and find your task by Navigation

+You can read about author by pressing the "autor" button or simple pressing the button "zadania".

 ## Languages and conventions used in the project:
-- JS
-- HTML
-- GIT
-- CSS
-- React
-- JSX
-- BEM
-- normalise.css
+`React.js`
-- styled-components
+`React - Redux`
-- own Hooks
+`React - Ruter`
+`Redux Toolkit`
+`Custom Hook (useEffect, useState, useRef)`
+`Local Storage`
+`HTML`
+`BEM`
+`CSS (Grid, Flex, media queries, transition)` `JavaScript ES6+`
+`Normalized.css`
+`Styled-components`
+`Theme Provider`
+`GlobalStyles & Theme`
+`JSX`
+`Git`
+`Webpack`
+`Babel`